duongletrieu/WinDOS-3.4/README.md

-# WinDOS-3.4
+# WinDOS-3.4 EDIT
-Update 4 for WinDOS 3 with call commands and a self-update!
+This is a fixed version of WinDOS 3.4.
+New Signup/Login System